 Who do I contact if I have questions?

-Contact your middle school’s Advanced Academics Specialist for more information:
+Contact your middle school’s Advanced Academics Specialist with questions or for more information:

 Ballenger Creek: Mrs. Christine Brown

 Oakdale: Ms. Karen Shomaker

 Thurmont: Ms. Candace Desonier